ngnl666/E-commerce_Vue/README.md

 ▪️ Token : Verification with token

+▪️ LocalStorage : Use on shopping cart & favorite product

 ▪️ Intersection Observer API : Replace scroll event, bring more efficiency

 ▪️ Return Guard : Use in IF statement